 - Talk to your insurance company.
 Many evidence-based screening tests are covered free of charge.

 - Save your money.
-If you receive Life Line Screening’s “invitation” in the mail, toss it in the garbage.
+I tossed Life Line Screening’s invitation into the garbage.

 For more in depth information about the risks—financial and physical—of overscreening, check out one of these excellent books: